 7:00-9:00 am: Practice

-Click here to view uniform & player pack items
+-$1,750 uniform & player pack items (Click here to view uniform & player pack items)

 Partial and full scholarships are available!
 Must fill out the scholarship application.
 Restrictions apply.
 Payment plans available.

 If you have any questions about our Koa Prep Basketball Program, feel free to reach out to Program Director Evan Sirkey, firstname.lastname@example.org, 301-229-7529